OutSystems/docs-support/src/troubleshooting/infrastructure-management/manage-database-space.md

 Note that these metrics are updated every hour, so they might not represent the actual space you're using at the moment.

 </div>

+(This way, this last section should not be needed, since the beginning of the article will have this information, as it is more relavant to be at the start of the article)

 To clear database space in your Personal Environment, see [Best practices for a tidy and clean environment](https://success.outsystems.com/Documentation/Best_Practices/Lifecycle/Best_practices_for_a_tidy_and_clean_environment).